 SEEDING RATE CALCULATOR

-• The Government of Alberta’s Seeding Rate Calculator can help you determine the proper dry bean seeding rate.
+The Seeding Rate Calculator on the APG app can help you determine the proper seeding rate.
+Download the app here.

 SEEDING RATES